inmnin/EKD-ICANN2024/README.md

 Please refer to the above information to configure the environment for the experiment.

-## 2. Fine-tune the teacher model on different datasets:
+## 2. Acquire the fine-tuned teacher model weights:
-We provide the following two ways to fine-tune the teacher model.
+We provide the following two ways to acquire the fine-tuned teacher model weights.

 In order to better reproduce the experimental results, **we recommend that you choose the first way to directly use the fine-tuned teacher model weights provided by us**.